dzufferey/resync_oopsla20_artifact/README.md

 ### Effect of timeout values and transport layer in Paxos with 9 replicas progressing on quorum (Figure 9c)

+In this test we use the 9 machines but vary the timeout:
 ```sh
 # run on 9 server
 cd $RESYNC/psync
 t=1 # in the set {1,2,3,5,10,20,50}
 ```

+The commands for the different configurations are:
 * SW TCP:
   ```sh
   ./testSimplePaxos.sh --conf default/9replicas-conf.xml --protocol TCP -rt 20 -to $t